KnowledgeBoat Logo

 3. No energy exchange occurs when the components of air are mixed with each other.

 What is air pollution?
-What are the harmful effects of sulphur dioxide, nitrogen dioxide and hydrogen sulphide present in the air?
+Give one harmful effect each of sulphur dioxide, nitrogen dioxide and hydrogen sulphide present in the air?

 Answer